Leighton Clarkson

-Leighton Owen Clarkson (born 19 October 2001) is an English professional footballer who plays as a midfielder for club Aberdeen.
+Leighton Owen Clarkson (born 19 October 2001) is an English professional footballer who plays as a midfielder for Blackpool.

 Career

-Clarkson made his professional debut for Liverpool on 17 December 2019, coming on as a substitute in the away match against Aston Villa in the quarter-finals of the EFL Cup.
+Clarkson made his professional debut for Liverpool on 17 December 2019, coming on as a substitute in a match at Aston Villa in the quarter-finals of the EFL Cup.

-On 4 February 2020, he played in the FA Cup 4th Round replay against Shrewsbury Town, winning 1–0 in the youngest-ever Liverpool side in history.
+He played in the FA Cup fourth-round replay against Shrewsbury Town, on 4 February 2020, which Liverpool won 1–0 with the youngest-ever side in their history.

 On 24 July 2020, Clarkson signed a long-term contract with Liverpool.

-On 9 December 2020, he was named in the starting eleven for a Champions League group stage game against Danish side FC Midtjylland.
+Leighton was named in the starting eleven for a Champions League group stage game against Danish side FC Midtjylland on 9 December 2020.

 On 16 August 2021, it was announced that Clarkson would join hometown club Blackburn Rovers on a season-long loan deal.
 His loan was cut short in January 2022.

-Scored on his Aberdeen debut in a 4-1 win over St Mirren.The 21-year-old has scored five goals and provided eight assists across all competitions this season.

-On 15 June 2023, Aberdeen FC announced that Clarkson would join them on a four-year deal for an undisclosed fee.
+Clarkson join Aberdeen on 15 June 2023, on a four-year deal for an undisclosed fee.
+He scored on his Aberdeen debut in a 4–1 victory over St Mirren.

-On 12 May 2024 he scored in the 4-0 win for Aberdeen.